vitekzkytek/PythonDataIES/README.md

 Passing the course is rewarded with 5 ECTS credits.

 # Course requirements
-The requirement for passing the course are DataCamp assignments (6x5pts) and the final project (70pts).
+The requirement for passing the course are DataCamp assignments (0pts but compulsory), the midterm (30pts) and the final project (70pts).

-## DataCamp Assignments (30%)
+## DataCamp Assignments (0%, compulsory)
+4 assignments out of assignments 1-6 submitted on time is required.

+**Assignment 0** - (Introduction to Git)
+* not compulsory but strongly recommended.
+Git is hard and you will need it throughout the course.

-**Assignment 1** - Submission on 27/2 (Introduction to Python Course)
+**Assignment 1** - Submission on 8/10 (Introduction to Python Course)
  1. Python Lists
  2. Python Basics
  3. Function and Packages

-**Assignment 2** - Submission on 6/3 (Manipulating DataFrames with pandas)
+**Assignment 2** - Submission on 15/10 (Manipulating DataFrames with pandas)
  1. Numpy
  2. Extracting and Transforming Data
  3. Advanced Indexing

- **Assignment 3** - Submission on 13/3 (Object-Oriented Programming in Python)
+ **Assignment 3** - Submission on 22/10 (Object-Oriented Programming in Python)
  1. Getting ready for object-oriented programming
  2. Deep dive into classes and objects
  3. Fancy classes, fancy objects

-**Assignment 4** - Submission on 20/3 (Web Scraping in Python Course)
+**Assignment 4** - Submission on 29/10 (Web Scraping in Python Course)
  1. Introduction to HTML
  2. XPaths and Selectors
  3. CSS Locators, Chaining, and Responses

-**Assignment 5** - Submission on 5/4
+**Assignment 5** - Submission on 12/11 (Importing Data in Python (Part 2) Course)
  1. The Intro to SQL for Data Science (full course)

-**Assignment 6** - Submission on 10/4
+**Assignment 6** - Submission on 19/11 (Merging DataFrames with pandas Course)
- 1. Concatenating data (Merging DataFrames with pandas)
+ 1. Concatenating and merging data
- 2. Merging data (Merging DataFrames with pandas)
- 2. Rearranging and reshaping data  (Manipulating DataFrames with pandas)
+ 2. Rearranging and reshaping data
- 3. Grouping data (Manipulating DataFrames with pandas)
+ 3. Grouping data

+## Midterm exam (30%)
+**Description:**
+* TBA

 ## Final project (70%)
 **Description:**
 * Students in teams by 2
 * The task is to download any data from API or directly from the web.
-These data should be processed and visualized in the Jupyter Notebook.
-The project should be submitted as a GitHub repository
+These data should be processed and visualized in the Jupyter Notebook, with auxiliary scripts as .py files.
+The project should be submitted as a GitHub repository.
 * The selection of the data is entirely up to the students.
+* More details during the lecture.

+See [an example project](https://github.com/habetinj/Project_work) from last year.

 **Deadlines:**

-March 27th: Project Topic First Submission
+November 12th: Project Topic First Submission

+November 26th: Midterm Exam

-April 10th: Project Topic Final Submission
+December 3rd: Project Topic Final Submission

-May 31st: Project Submission (to be confirmed)
+January 21st: Project Submission (to be confirmed)

 **Evaluation Criteria:**
 1. The project use correctly downloaded data from the public API or website.
-2. The data were cleaned appropriately
+2. The data were cleaned appropriately.
-3. The data are visualized
+3. The data are visualized.
-4. The project is submitted as a public GitHub repository
+4. The project is submitted as a public GitHub repository.
-5. All team members collaborated on the GitHub repository (note that the history)
+5. All team members collaborated on the GitHub repository (compulsory and documented by git-log)
 6. The code is readable, commented and appropriately structured
 7. One ready-to-run method for downloading the data.
-8. Submitted as a jupyter notebook.
+8. Submitted as a jupyter notebook (suggest.: results as jupyter notebook, tools as .py files/ python package.)

 ## Grading scale